Cheyney University Police Department - 610-399-2405

 Please review our Emergency Operating Plan Quick Reference Guide so you can be prepared in the event of an Emergency.
 This guide is to assist faculty, staff and students in responding to a variety of emergency situations, which they may encounter at Cheyney University (CU) while working, attending classes or events, or living on campus.

 Please become familiar with the contents of this guide.
 In the event of an emergency, it is designed to serve as a quick reference for effective action.
 New employees and students should be made aware of this guide during orientation.
-If there are any questions or comments regarding this guide, please contact Environmental Health and Safety Department at 610-399-2449 or Human Resources at 610-399-2410.
+If there are any questions or comments regarding this guide, please contact the Cheyney Police Department at 610-399-2405 or Environmental Health and Safety Department at 610-399-2449 or Human Resources at 610-399-2410.

 Chief of Police: